CSCfi/csc-user-guide/docs/cloud/dbaas/mariadb-accessing.md

 ssl
 ```

-If you don't want to store the password in the file which is recommended you can enforce MariaDB
+As storing the password in a plaintext file isn't recommended, you can leave it empty to
-to prompt you for the password like this:
+always prompt for the password when connecting:

 ```
 [client]